edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

   full journal title, use `PublicationTitle`. `journal` returns the same as `JournalAbbreviation`, if set; if not set, and 'automatic journal abbreviation' is enabled in the BBT settings, will use the same abbreviation filter Zotero uses in the wordprocessor integration.
 You might want to use the `nopunct` filter (see below) on this.
+- `0`: a pseudo-function that sets the citekey disambiguation postfix to numeric (1, 2, etc) rather than alphabetic (a, b, c).
+Must appear at the very end of the pattern.

 ### Flags